 King County has a long record of innovation, leadership and investment in reducing greenhouse gas emissions and preparing for the impacts of climate change.
 Consideration of climate change impacts and opportunities to reduce energy use and greenhouse gas emissions are deeply embedded throughout the work plans and capital investments of county departments and lines of business.
-Since 2010, the investments in energy efficiency and changes in operations have reduced normalized building energy use by more than fifteen percent, generating over three million dollars in annual savings.
+Since 2007, the investments in energy efficiency and changes in operations have reduced normalized building energy use by more than twenty percent, generating over three million dollars in annual savings.
 King County Metro has pioneered the use of hybrid bus technology, and the county is on track to have an all-hybrid or electric bus fleet by 2018.
-King County is now producing renewable energy equivalent to fifty-seven percent of its government operational energy needs.
+King County is now producing renewable energy equivalent to more than one hundred percent of total operational energy use, excluding public transit vehicles.